GalvanizeOpenSource/math-essentials-for-data-science/src/linear-algebra-1.rst

 (1, 3)

-The transpose of a :math:`n \times p` matrix is a :math:`p \times n` matrix with rows and columns interchanged
+The transpose of a :math:`n \times p` matrix is a :math:`p \times n` matrix with rows and columns interchanged A transpose can be thought of as the mirror image of a matrix across the main diagonal.

 .. math::